deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 }
 ```

-It's great if all you need is to pass some basic types (like String, Fixnum, Boolean, etc.) to your methods, but not that great if you need to pass a lot of data.
+It's great if all you need is to pass some basic types (like `String`, `Fixnum`, `Boolean`, etc.) to your methods, but not that great if you need to pass a lot of data.
 In that case, you can pass the whole object, say `Order` and then you would need to call each field you need on that object to move it into Rust:

 ```rust
 pub struct RustUser {